katiana22/surrogate-overparameterization/README.md

 ## Contents

-* _scripts_ - contains scripts used for implementing the surrogate modeling tasks
+* _utils_ - contains scripts used for implementing the surrogate modeling tasks

-* _mPCE_ - contains notebook for constructing the mPCE model
+* _main_{}.py/main_{}.ipynb - contains python scripts and notebooks for implementing the proposed approaches

 ## Datasets